Huntsville School District seeks to limit depositions, seal transcripts in case concerning alleged abuse of students

 FAYETTEVILLE -- Lawyers for the Huntsville School District, in a case concerning alleged abuse of students, have asked a federal judge to limit attendance at depositions and allow unredacted transcripts of those depositions to be filed under seal.

-The lawsuit, filed in U.S. District Court in Fayetteville by Rebecca Nelle on behalf of her child, identified as B.N., claims the School District knew students on the boys' middle school basketball team were being sexually harassed and assaulted by older boys and did little or nothing to stop it.
+The lawsuit, filed in U.S. District Court in Fayetteville by Rebecca Nelle on behalf of her child, identified as B.N., claims the district knew students on the boys' middle school basketball team were being sexually harassed and assaulted by older boys and did little or nothing to stop it.

 The complaint alleges federal Title IX violations arising from deliberate indifference to and actual knowledge of sexual harassment and sexual assault of multiple students; the district's failure to promptly and properly investigate reports of sexual harassment; and claims a hostile education environment was created that denied B.N. and other students access to educational opportunities.

-Title IX of the federal Education Amendments Act of 1972 is a law to ensure all students -- both male and female -- have access and equality in education.
+Title IX of the federal Education Amendments Act of 1972 is a law to ensure all students have access and equality in education.
 It offers a wide range of protection related to things such as athletics, admission, housing and sexual harassment.

 The Madison County Record was allowed to intervene in the case to oppose the gag order, which was sought by the district.